-Get the Lead Out!, through the City of Grand Rapids Lead Hazard Control Program, provides up to $14,000 for one unit properties and $18,000 for two to four unit properties.
+Get the Lead Out!, through the City of Grand Rapids Lead Hazard Control Program, provides up to $20,000 for any property, up to four units.
 You are responsible for a 10 to 15 percent co-pay with a minimum co-pay of $300.
 For a period of up to five years you must comply with program marketing, rent restrictions, and tenant selection requirements.
 However, these requirements can usually be met within 36 months.

 - One or more bedrooms,